marco-carrillo/workout-tracker/README.md

 Additionally, it will chart the total pounds lifted by all of the individual exercises for that particular workout.

+Each workout will be identified by the date it was entered.

+##  Server APIs

+There are four servers APIs that will use Mongoose to manage the Mongo NOSQL database.

+1. HTPP GET "/api/workouts/range":  Whenever this API route is called, it will retrieve the 7 most recent workouts that have at least one exercise.
+Whenever the user asks to create a new workout the system will create an empty workout (no exercises).
+It is up to the user to actually enter the exercises data.
+Any time the user creates a workout but don't enter any exercise, the API will ignore them when returning the most recent seven workouts.

+2. HTTP GET "/api/workouts/":  This API is called by the client so that it can find which is the most recent workout.
+We will return only one, the most recent one.
+Even if we return more than one, the client will always use the most recent one.
+However, we don't want to unnecessarily send all of the collection so that the client can only use the most recent one.
+That would add to latency when the database grows

+3. HTTP POST "/api/workouts/":  This API will create a new workout.
+Whenever the user requests to create a new record, it will create one.
+Later, the user should add exercises to the workout.

+4. HTTP PUT "/api/workouts/:id":  This API will provide a workout id, and the data to add an exercise to the workout.
+The exercise is an array embedded into a workout, so whenever this API is called, the server will push an additional array member into the workout.

 ##  Overall application demonstration

 ![GIF of input](./workout-demo.gif)